russeta/docs-tap/convention-service/creating-conventions.md

 The `server.yaml` defines the Kubernetes components that enables the convention server in the cluster; the next definitions are within the file.

-1. <a id='install-namespace'></a>A `namespace` is created for the convention server components and will have the required objects to run the server.
-It is used in the [`ClusterPodConvention`](#install-convention) section to indicates the controller where the server is.
+1. <a id='install-namespace'></a>A `namespace` is created for the convention server components and has the required objects to run the server.
+It is used in the [`ClusterPodConvention`](#install-convention) section to indicate the controller where the server is located.

     ```yaml
     ...